Aditi-Mokashi/Media-Article-Scraper/README.md

    python main.py
    ```

-3. The extracted information will be stored in `news.csv` file in the project directory.
+3. The extracted information will be stored in `news.txt` file in the project directory.

 ## Configuration